max-sixty/pytest-accept/README.md

 # pytest-accept

-pytest-accept writes doctests' outputs by observing the outputs they generate.
+pytest-accept writes doctests' documented outputs by observing their generated outputs.

 It's designed for a couple of use cases: